anh-nguyen-98/algorithm/README.md

 Repo for practicing algorithm & data structures problems.

-The problems belong to these topics below:
+The problems belong to these topics:

 1. Arrays & Strings
 2. Sorting